Provedelo/Provedelo/README.md

 - 💻 Now I'm currently learning Java in my virtual machine (VMware) and reviewing git
 - 👨‍💼 Searching job as backend Jr C# or Java 💟
 - 🌎  I'm native of south america, at Brazil and I speak a little of English and trying to learn deutsch
-- ⚡ Fun facts: I have a fliperama in a raspberry 🖤 I know a little about APH(something like treatment pré-rescue at Brazil) because a do trails and camp and always somebody get hurt.
+- ⚡ Fun facts: I have a fliperama in a raspberry 🖤 I know a little about APH(poorly translate something like rescue and pré-treatment hospital at Brazil) because a do trails and camp and always somebody get hurt.
 Prevention it's always better than pay the price!🩹

 ---
 ## Github